RyanParsley/rpdc/src/content/blog/zod.md

 ### Benefits of This Workflow

-1. **Single Source of Truth**: Your Zod schemas define both runtime validation and TypeScript types, eliminating duplication.
+1. **Single Source of Truth**

+   Your Zod schemas define both runtime validation and TypeScript types, eliminating duplication.

+2. **Type Safety**

-2. **Type Safety**: You get the compile-time benefits of TypeScript and the runtime safety of Zod.
+   You get the compile-time benefits of TypeScript and the runtime safety of Zod.

+3. **Flexibility**

-3. **Flexibility**: Zod's expressive schema definition allows for complex validations that TypeScript alone can't handle.
+   Zod's expressive schema definition allows for complex validations that TypeScript alone can't handle.

+4. **Easy Maintenance**

-4. **Easy Maintenance**: When you need to change your data structures, you only need to update the Zod schema.
+   When you need to change your data structures, you only need to update the Zod schema.
 TypeScript types automatically stay in sync.

+5. **Gradual Adoption**

-5. **Gradual Adoption**: You can introduce Zod schemas gradually into an existing TypeScript project, starting with the most critical data structures.
+   You can introduce Zod schemas gradually into an existing TypeScript project, starting with the most critical data structures.

 By following this workflow, you can efficiently use TypeScript and Zod together,